 It is never easy for senior citizens to give up their driving privileges.
 After decades of hard work and a lifetime of experience, relinquishing the ability to drive can seem unfair and frustrating.
 Also, relying on friends, family and public transportation can be inconvenient.

 Unfortunately, a disproportionate number of fatal accidents involve elder drivers.
-According to the Centers for Disease Control and Prevention, an average of 586 older citizens died on the road every day in 2012.
+According to the Insurance Institute for Highway Safety, 5,195 people aged 70 and older died in crashes in 2019.

 Fortunately, there are steps that senior citizens can take to maintain their driving skills:

 - Drive at safe times;

 Sadly, even the safest drivers are not immune to accidents.
 If you or a loved one was injured in a crash with a negligent motorist, contact the Rudolph & Hammond Law Firm.

 A personal-injury lawyer in Scottsdale can evaluate your accident to determine if you have grounds for a claim.
 You may be entitled to compensation for lost wages, health-care bills and other damages.